viedoc/custom-reports/docs/dev_guide.md

 ## Data Available for custom reports

 > [!Important]
-> The sample data provided in the edcData.rds file may include sensitive data; only authorized people should have access to this data.
+> The sample data provided in the edcData.rds file may include sensitive and/or blinded data.
+Only authorized people should have access to this data.

 The edcData, params and metadata .rds files contained in the sample folder represent a 10-subject sample of the data available in the Viedoc Reports environment to aid with local development.
 Find detailed information on the data structure by following the links below:
 - [edcData](./data_obj/edcData.md) contains CRF and operational data such as queries and medical coding.